What is the UK Data Protection Act 2018?

 It covers various aspects of data protection, including general processing, law enforcement processing, intelligence services processing and enforcement mechanisms, among others.

-Who Does the UK Data Protection Act 2018 Apply To?
+Who does the UK Data Protection Act 2018 apply to?

 The UK Data Protection Act 2018 applies to any organization, business, or government entity that processes personal data.
 The document mentions any ‘controller’ and ‘processor’ that either processes personal data of UK residents or is based in the UK, regardless of whether the processing of personal data takes place in the UK or not.
 This includes both public and private sector organizations, regardless of their size or the nature of their activities.